 In Gleiwitz, Leopold and Else lived with Hermine (Else’s widowed mother) in an appartment at 10, Wernickestrasse.

 The online resource Virtual Shtetl is well worth consulting.
-It has some fascinating information, amongst which is the following demographic table of the Jewish population of the town of Gleiwitz from 1739 to 2002 (extracted here: Demography_002 – Jewish community before 1989 – Gliwice – Virtual Shtetl)
+It has some fascinating information, amongst which is the following demographic table of the Jewish population of the town of Gleiwitz from 1739 to 2002 (extracted here in case of broken links: Demography_002 – Jewish community before 1989 – Gliwice – Virtual Shtetl)

 Good accommodation – meals included.
 Pleasant room, use of bath, old gentleman or lady, possibly a pupil or apprentice, rental charge to be negotiated.
 Apply to Weissenberg, Gleiwitz, Wernickstrasse 10, I.